 Having a portable air compressor lets you adjust your tire pressure to the road conditions which could come in handy as you drive from Cairns to Cape York.
 An air compressor will also be a blessing if you puncture a tire and are able to repair it using a tire repair kit.

 *If you have road tires, letting the pressure down is a bad idea.
 You will put the weaker tire wall on the ground where a rock or stick is likely to punch a hole in it.

 The journey from Cairns to Cape takes you far from civilization into some of the more remote parts of the country.
 Taking a few pieces of key safety equipment can provide some peace of mind far from home.

-- An Emergency Position Indicating Radio Beacon or a Personal Location Beacon is an emergency distress signal that is monitored by a global network of satellites.
+A Personal Location Beacon or an Emergency Position Indicating Radio Beacon is an emergency distress signal that is monitored by a global network of satellites.
 Once activated a distress signal and location will be provided to search and rescue services who will initiate a rescue mission within a few hours.
 This small and relatively inexpensive safety device is worth its weight in gold in the remote Cape, where telephone reception is extremely limited.

 Medical supplies are few and far in between on the drive from Cairns to Cape York so adding the basic medical supplies to your Cape York trip checklist are a must.
 The roadhouses along the way will carry basic items, but it is unlikely that you will be at a roadhouse when a medical “emergency” arises.